fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 - 2.1.1.2 Audit iCloud Drive (Level 2): Ensure that the iCloud Drive is used consistently with organizational requirements.
     The customer will decide whether iCloud Drive should be enabled or disabled and use only the relevant query 2.1.1.2-enabled OR 2.1.1.2-disabled
+- 2.5.1 Audit Siri (Level 1): Ensure that the Siri is used consistently with organizational requirements.
+    The customer will decide whether Siri should be enabled or disabled and use only the relevant query 2.5.1-enabled OR 2.5.1-disabled

 ### macOS 13.0 Ventura Benchmark manual checks